 The primary mission of LSU Health Shreveport is to teach, heal, and discover, in order to advance the well-being of the region and beyond.
 The mission of the LSU Health Shreveport Children's Center is to maximize the potential of children, infancy through 15 years of age, throughout the Ark-La-Tex by providing diagnostic assessment and treatment, supporting and educating families and service providers, and offering technical assistance and outreach to community agencies.

 The Children’s Center Doctoral Internship Program’s mission is to train doctoral level interns using efficient, high quality, evidence-based mental health practices in order to prepare them for dynamic roles as psychologists in the health care system.
 The goal of the doctoral internship programs in clinical psychology is to provide interns with training within the multidisciplinary LSU Health Shreveport system as well as the community at large.
 By providing robust and intensive training, we can actualize the mission of Children’s Center and that of LSU Health Shreveport.

 The Children’s Center Doctoral Internship in Psychology is a significant expression of LSU’s ongoing, central commitment to training graduate students in the field of psychology.
 An important feature of our internship is that while service is a key part of the internship program, the program’s first commitment is to training.
-The following are our program aims and goals:
+The following are our program aims: